 When the association’s headquarters, the Kyozome Kaikan (Kyoto Dyed Product Convention Hall), was rebuilt, Kyozome Garden was created on its roof to give tasteful expression to the four seasons within a simple composition featuring a modern design that is based on the motif of rolls of fabric quietly fluttering over a water surface.

-The design was collaborative work with Nobutaka Nagahama from E-DESIGN Inc.
+Ueyakato Landscape created this design in collaboration with Nobutaka Nagahama of E-DESIGN Inc.

 The garden creates a deeply impressive scene composed of new key points by using traditional Kyoto gardening methods to use and rearrange pure and unprocessed stones belonging to the famous “Seven Stones of the Kamo River”* (Kamo no nanaishi) such as Kurama stones, Maguro stones, Kibune stones and Itokake stones.

 Both as a “garden to be admired” that allows guests to see fluttering fabric rolls designed inside the garden from the veranda space connected to its rooftop building, and as a “garden to be used” that features a barrier-free design consciousness and that can be used together with events held in the exhibition space of the building’s top floor, such as tea ceremonies using the lawn space, this garden combines utility with beauty to delight the eyes of its guests.